NGH14/design-into-code/readme.md

 # My Design to HTML Collection 🎨➡️💻

-This repository showcases my personal journey and collection of projects where I've converted design mockups (Figma, PSD, etc.) into functional HTML, CSS, and sometimes JavaScript.
+This repository showcases my personal journey and collection of projects where I've converted design mockups (Figma, PSD, etc.) into functional HTML, CSS, and sometimes JavaScript and SCSS.
 It's a place to track my progress, share my code, and hopefully inspire others learning front-end development.

 ## What you'll find here ✨